Aircrew Officer Pilot

 • You’ll need at least 5 GCSEs at grades A*-C (9-4) (or Scottish equivalent), which must include English and Mathematics

-• A British and/or Dual British/USA only who has lived in the UK continuously for the 5 years prior to applying
+• You must have lived in the UK for 5 years continuously prior to application

 • A minimum height of 151.5cm